2013 Porsche Cayenne Performance

 Acceleration and Power

-The Cayenne has several powertrain options.
+The 2013 Porsche Cayenne has several powertrain options.
 The base Cayenne comes with a 300-horsepower, 3.6-liter V6 paired with a six-speed manual transmission.
-An eight-speed automatic transmission is available on the base trim, and comes standard on all other models.
-Porsche offers a range of more powerful engine options, including a 400-horsepower, naturally-aspirated 4.8-liter V8 engine that makes 369 pound-feet of torque in the S model, and a turbocharged 4.8-liter V8 that generates 500 horsepower and 516 pound-feet of torque in the Turbo model.
+An eight-speed automatic transmission is available on the base trim and comes standard on all other models.
+Porsche offers a range of more powerful engine options, including a 4.8-liter V8 engine that makes 400 horsepower and 369 pound-feet of torque (S model) and a turbocharged 4.8-liter V8 that generates 500 horsepower and 516 pound-feet of torque (Turbo model).
 There is also a Cayenne S Hybrid, which is reviewed separately.
 The base V6 gets up to 17/23 mpg city/highway with the automatic transmission, which isn’t much better than higher trims equipped with V8s.

 - "The base V6 delivers merely average acceleration, but it's not what anyone would describe as pokey." -- Edmunds